Peterborough RUFC

 Many business deals have been struck because of Peterborough Rugby Club, there have been marriages and there have been births.

 The social side of Peterborough Rugby Club was once immense.
-In the late 1970s, there were ‘disco members’ who could attend the popular Friday evening disco nights but not vote on club matters.
-There were more of them than there are senior playing members today.
-For years there was a hugely popular ‘Christmas Revue’, invariably held in March, which allowed players to channel their inner thespian.
-Club parties would end up in the long-since-gone communal bath, both with and without clothes on.
-The tale of ‘Nick the Crocodile’ is part of club legend.
-And if anyone fancies attempting the club's pickled egg eating record, it is believed to have stood, unchallenged, since 1976 – 20 eggs in 15 minutes 52 seconds.
+In the late 1970s, there were ‘disco members’ who could attend the popular Friday evening disco nights, but not vote on club matters.
+There were more of them at that time than there are senior playing members today.

+For years, there was a hugely popular ‘Christmas Revue’, invariably held in March, which allowed players to channel their inner thespian.

+Club parties would end up in the communal bath, both with and without clothes on.
+The story of ‘Nick the Crocodile’ is part of club legend.
+The club's pickled egg eating record, it is believed to have stood, unchallenged, since 1976 – 20 eggs in 15 minutes 52 seconds.

 Members of the club's ‘band of brothers’ not only shed blood, sweat and tears for the club, but also for king and country.
 More than a dozen paid the ultimate sacrifice to allow us to enjoy the freedoms that we take for granted.
 William Victor Hart was a real hero, the sort who inspired many a tale of gallantry in Boy's Own magazine.
 After being awarded the Military Cross for ‘conspicuous gallantry’ at Dunkirk in 1940, he found himself isolated behind enemy lines in Tunisia two years later.
 By now promoted to the rank of major, he decided that he and his 30 men would make themselves as big a nuisance to the Germans as possible.
 They attacked supply wagons, halted a military convoy heading for the front by shooting at its tyres, sowed mines on the road in front of tanks and ambushed a lorry load of paratroopers, always disappearing before they could be captured.
 They lived on bread and eggs that they traded for their clothing with local Arabs, and then had to walk a hundred miles in searing heat to get back to safety.

 The end of this, the club's 100th season, will see the publication of a very special book, chronicling the history of the ‘Club For All’.
 That ethos has been the one constant ever since the driving force behind the formation, Arthur Mellows said, in the first few months of the club, “The best man will always be chosen, be he coal-heaver, doctor or farmer, labourer or the labourer's employer.”